macjustice/gitlab-presentation/notes.md

 ## Description
 Mac Justice from Synapse Product Development, Inc. will show how Synapse uses GitLab to create a unified workflow to automate development, testing and deployment of Mac management tools like Munki and Imagr.

+## Questions to answer
+- What makes GL compelling for a small organization?

 ## Notes for updating for PSU/YVR
 - Explain AWS integration in more detail
 - Get AutoPKG involved